MostafaRafiqRahman/Uber-Trip-Analysis/README.md

 dataset folder contains two excel files

-Uber Analysis.pbix file is a power bi file which contains the anlysis report
+Uber Analysis.pbix file is a power bi file which contains the anlytical report